hw-sn/mov/_drafts/README.md

 #### no_breadcrumbs

-Disable the breadcrumbs for a page:
+Disable the breadcrumbs for a page.
+For `docs` folder by default `false`.

     ---
     title: My page